How ContentCal compares to Monday.com

 The Content Hub is a library where all of your content will be stored, such as social media posts, blog posts, and ideas.
 You can filter easily through everything to find what you need.

-ContentCal Respond brings all of your social inboxes together in a single, useful place.
+ContentCal Engage brings all of your social inboxes together in a single, useful place.
 You can reply to comments, mentions, messages, and more.
 You can also see your message history with a user, plus key stats.

 The Analytics tool allows you to see top-performing content, relevant metrics and learn how to create better content for your brand or clients.